Stacked-Org/stacked-docs/docs/getting-started/03-navigation-basics.md

 ### Custom Transitions

 In Flutter the `MaterialRoute` and `CupertinoRoute` has pre-defined transitions.
 To supply your own transition you have to use a `CustomRoute`.
 Stacked allows you to do that.
-The transition can be suppllied to the `StackedApp` to ensure any navigation to this view uses the supplied transition, or it can be supplied when navigating to the view.
+The transition can be supplied to the `StackedApp` to ensure any navigation to this view uses the supplied transition, or it can be supplied when navigating to the view.

 **Supplied at App Level**